ColdFreak/mysite/content/posts/deep-learning-memo.md

 - In the regression setting, the most commonly-used measure is the `mean squared error`(MSE), given by $MSE = \frac{1}{n}\sum_{i=1}^{n}(y_i - \hat{f}(x_i))^2$

 - The formula for `standard deviation` (denoted by s) is as follows, where *n* equals the number of values in the data set, each x represents a number in the data set, and $\bar{x}$ is the average of all the data: $s = \sqrt{\sum{\frac{(x-\bar{x})^2}{n-1}}}$ .
 If your data have the form of normal distribution, about 95% of the data lie within two standard deviations of the mean.
 This result is called the empirical rule, or the 68–95–99.7% rule.
+- The `Z-distribution` is a normal distribution with mean zero and standard deviation 1.

 - All hypothesis tests ultimately use a p-value to weigh the strength of the evidence.or example, suppose a pizza place claims their delivery times are 30 minutes or less on average but you think it’s more than that.
 You conduct a `hypothesis test` because you believe the `null hypothesis`, $H_o$ , that the mean delivery time is 30 minutes max, is incorrect.
 Your alternative hypothesis ($H_a$) is that the mean time is greater than 30 minutes.
 You randomly sample some delivery times and run the data through the hypothesis test, and your p-value turns out to be 0.001, which is much less than 0.05.
 You conclude that the pizza place is wrong;